 This shoulder injury may last for months to years.
 It is crucial that it is accurately diagnosed and assessed to prevent long term and chronic disability.

 Shoulder bursitis is a common cause of shoulder pain that is often related to rotator cuff injury and tendonitis.
 This condition is sometimes called shoulder impingement syndrome.
 Shoulder bursitis can occur as a result of the Subacromial bursa being squashed or ‘impinged’ between the rotator cuff muscles (Supraspinatus, Subscapularis, Infraspinatus and Teres Minor) and the bone, during repeated overhead shoulder movements.

-This condition is characterized by pain with raising the arm overhead and when lying or sleeping on the shoulder.
+This condition is characterized by pain with raising the arms overhead and when lying or sleeping on the shoulder.

 Similar to shoulder impingement this injury can be treated by your physiotherapist with rest, local treatment such as strengthening rehabilitative exercises and if very severe other medical intervention may be required.